MohamedLotfy989/Group_Activity_Recognition_Volleyball/README.md

 1. **Pass action recognition improves consistently**, peaking at ~96% recall in B8 with Team Pooling.
 2. **Winpoint classification struggles in early models but reaches 95% in B9**, proving the importance of structured team representation.
 3. **Spiking actions remain robust across all baselines**, with minor refinements from B7 onward.
-4. **Hierarchical modeling (B8 and B9) yields the best results**, demonstrating the effectiveness of structured feature learning.
+4. **Hierarchical modeling (B7,B8) yields the best results**, demonstrating the effectiveness of structured feature learning.
 5. **Team pooling (B8 with team separation) plays a crucial role** in reducing left/right confusion and boosting final performance.

 ## Usage